easteregg/intl-carbon/README.md

 # Laravel 5.4 Eloquent Carbon Methods

-This package provides a convenient way to localize and format Eloquent date attributes. using this package, you can localize date attributes of any model to any calendar you want.
+This package provides a convenient way to localize and format Eloquent date attributes. using this package, you can localize date attributes of any model to any calendar you want. it looks for the current application locale to generate string.

 ## Installation